Gambling Act 2005

-The Gambling Act 2005 (2005 c 19) is an Act of the Parliament of the United Kingdom.
+The Gambling Act 2005 (c.
+19) is an act of the Parliament of the United Kingdom enacted under the Labour government of Tony Blair.
 It mainly applies to England and Wales, and to Scotland, and is designed to control all forms of gambling.
 It transfers authority for licensing gambling from the magistrates' courts to local authorities (specifically unitary authorities, and the councils of metropolitan borough, non-metropolitan district and London boroughs), or to Scottish licensing boards.
 The Act also created the Gambling Commission.